Mogul skiing explained: How athletes conquer the bumps with speed and style

 Donna Weinbrecht

-America's own Weinbrecht bagged the inaugural Olympic gold medal for women's moguls in 1992, helping to popularise the sport back home and inspire a generation of female skiers.
+America's own Weinbrecht bagged the inaugural Olympic gold medal for women's moguls in 1992, helping to popularize the sport back home and inspire a generation of female skiers.

 Perrine Laffont